MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 * [Selective deployment](deploy-content.md#selective-deployment) - Select which content to deploy to the target stage.

 * Backward deployment - Deploy content from a later stage to an earlier stage in the pipeline.
-Currently, this is only possible when the target stage is empty (has no workspace assigned to it).
+Currently, backward deployment is only possible when the target stage is empty (has no workspace assigned to it).

 After you choose how to deploy your content, you can [Review your deployment and leave a note](deploy-content.md#review-your-deployment-and-leave-a-note).